allenlooplee/open-piggy-legacy/README.md

      - Expect the balance of the smart contract to be added to the balance of owner.
      - Expect the isActive variable to be false.
      - Expect the balance of the smart contract to be zero.
+     - Expect the call to the checkIn function by the owner to be reverted.
+     - Expect the call to the terminate function by the owner to be reverted.
+     - Expect the call to the canWithdraw function by the beneficiary to be reverted.
+     - Expect the call to the withdraw function by the beneficiary to be reverted.

 ### References